Once Upon A Time Today

-Women were frail, dainty and poised and never spoke out of turn or raised their voice much above a whisper.
-They clean, sew and “whistle while they work.”
-They spend the day away scrubbing, folding, mopping without shedding a tear or muttering a complaint.
-It is not a bad thing to promote femininity, but it is a bad things to give the impression that girls have to be that way.
+Women were frail, dainty, and poised and never spoke out of turn or raised their voice much above a whisper.
+They clean, sew, and “whistle while they work.”
+They spend the day away scrubbing, folding, mopping without shedding a tear, or muttering a complaint.
+It is not a bad thing to promote femininity, but it is a bad thing to give the impression that girls have to be that way.

 In Shrek, the princess Fiona turns into an ogre by night.
 She is ashamed of her appearance because no one will accept or understand her and that is not what people expect for a princess.
-Fiona is like many girls today, she sat around waiting for Prince Charming to come rescue her, dreaming up what he should look like, think like, act like and do to sweep her off her feet.
+Fiona is like many girls today, she sat around waiting for Prince Charming to come to rescue her, dreaming up what he should look like, think like, act like and do to sweep her off her feet.
 Even when true love was staring her in the face she refused to believe it at first.
 Truth being, her true love turned out to be the complete opposite of what she expected.
 She then chose to be an ogre with the one she loves because she realizes that beauty is on the inside and not on the outside.

 As another example we have Mulan.
 She was not as beautiful or ladylike as all the other girls in her village.
-She went on a journey that helped her find her strength, independence and self worth.
+She went on a journey that helped her find her strength, independence, and self-worth.
 Being a woman and being imperfect did not stop her.
-She saved her country, found her place in life, and even happened to find love on the way, when she was not searching.
+She saved her country, found her place in life, and even happened to find love on the way when she was not searching.

 With that being said I am beginning to feel re-inspired and hopeful with the frozen movement!
 I can say this because it can be considered as such, when the new Disney fairy-tale frozen came out it broke records.
 Joanna Cohen writes, “Since opening in November, “Frozen” has taken in $1.19 billion worldwide and the movie’s soundtrack has sold 2.7 million copies in the United States alone.”

-Frozen simply took the world by storm with strong female characters who found true love in the bond of friendship, family and sisterhood and not in the opposite sex.
+Frozen simply took the world by storm with strong female characters who found true love in the bond of friendship, family, and sisterhood and not in the opposite sex.
 I have hope for future fairy-tales and while they may not be a root problem, some of them have reinforced certain stereotypes.
-Media and entertainment surrounding children reassures that these stereotypes are acceptable.
-With positive films and books children can see that they are strong and perfect just the way they are.
+Media and entertainment surrounding children reassure that these stereotypes are acceptable.
+With positive films and books, children can see that they are strong and perfect just the way they are.
 If anything should change, it should be to promote more tales with strong, independent women, who can slay dragons and win wars all on their own.
 Each of our lives starts with, “Once upon a time,” and with the proper structure and reassurance, anyone can find their happily ever after.